latex-access/latex-access/readme.txt

 above.
 To install the scripts on a machine running windows and Jaws version 5 or higher, do the following.

-1. Download the latest stable release of the Python software from www.python.org and install it.
+1. Download the latest stable release of version 2 of the Python software from www.python.org and install it.

+Note: LaTeX-access has not been tested with python 3 and probably won't work with it.

 2. Download the pywin32 package  from
 https://sourceforge.net/projects/pywin32 ensuring you have the correct